microsoft/mu_tiano_platforms/Platforms/Docs/Common/Features/feature_pxe.md

 bcdedit.exe /store c:\BCD /set {GUID1} path \windows\system32\winload.efi
 ```

+The boot file for TFTP offering should also be pointing to `bootmgfw.efi`, which needs to be copied from `mount\Windows\Boot\EFI\bootmgfw.efi` in the Windows PE image folder.

 ### Configuring QEMU PXE Windows Boot on Linux Host

 Due to the lack of path normalization support on QEMU TFTP server, starting from the normal Windows PXE setup, the Windows PXE boot files need to be updated with the following tricks: